Port District Football Club

 Port District Football Club is an Australian rules football club located in Largs Bay, South Australia.
-The club is successor of Semaphore Central F.C., which merged with Exeter F.C. to form Port District in 1979.
+The club is the successor of Semaphore Central F.C., which merged with Exeter F.C. to form Port District in 1979.

 The team played in different leagues of South Australia until they joined "South Australian Amateur Football League" (current Adelaide Footy League) when it was established in 1911.

 History

 The club was originally established as "LeFevre Peninsula Football Club" and after several name changes, in 1898 it was renamed "Semaphore Central Football Club".
 During their first years of existence, LeFevre shared grounds with Port Adelaide.

-In 1876, the club had to look for a new ground after several members of the team suffered bruises and sprains when an accident occurred with the coach that carried them back to home.
+In 1876, the club had to look for a new ground and several members of the team suffered bruises and sprains when an accident occurred with the coach that carried them back to home.

 With the former Buck's Flat converted into a cemetery, sports clubs began to look for alternative grounds to play football and cricket.
-Representatives of football and cricket clubs met at Sayers Port Hotel agreed to acquire the Oval belonging to the Queen & Albert Cricketing Association, currently the Alberton Oval.
+Representatives of football and cricket clubs met at Sayers Port Hotel and agreed to acquire the Oval belonging to the Queen & Albert Cricketing Association, currently the Alberton Oval.
 Port Adelaide was one of the clubs that moved to Alberton Oval, which was leased for 10 years.

-In 1881, Mr H. W Thompson was elected president of the club in a meeting at Exeter Hotel.
+In 1881, Mr H. W Thompson was elected president of the club in a meeting at the Exeter Hotel.
 It was also decided that the colours should be blue and white.
-Alberton Oval would be a frecquent venue for LeFevre Peninsula F.C. during those years.
+Alberton Oval would be a frequent venue for LeFevre Peninsula F.C. during those years.
 In March 1881, LeFevre played Port Adelaide for the first time.
 Some footballers that played that season were: T. Hopkins (Captain), R. Gill, E. Hosie, W. Walsh, R. Walsh, R. Raven, H. Grenville, W. Knapman and J. Renfrey.
 In 1885 the club joined the recently created South Australian Junior Football Association.

-The amalgamation of the LeFevre Peninsula and Glanville councils to form the Semaphore Corporation in 1883, made the club change their name to "Semaphore Football Club".
+The amalgamation of the Lefevre Peninsula and Glanville councils to form the Semaphore Corporation in 1883, made the club change their name to "Semaphore Football Club".
 There are recordings of a team named "Semaphore Wanderers", which participated in some informal matches in 1895, and two years later the "Semaphore Junior" took part in the Port Adelaide Junior Football Association, playing the Grand Final v Australs which they lost by 3 points.
 In 1898, the Semaphore F.C. were playing in the Port Adelaide and Suburban Association.
 The team had adopted blue and red as their colors (blue guernsey with a horizontal red band).
 Most of the games were played in Bush Oval of Largs Bay.

 In 1900, newspapers referred to the club as "Semaphore Central F.C."
 In 1906 the team embarked on a tour to the South East of South Australia, when they played several clubs of the region.
 That same year Semaphore won the minor Premiership after beating Norwood II.
 The team had lost only one single game for the entire season.